dipaco/cpma/README.md

 conda activate cpma
 ```

+# 2D Tests

-After you install all the dependencies and create the conda environment, you can run the test file as:
+After you install all the dependencies and create the conda environment, you can run the 2D test file as:

 ```angular2html
 python run_2d_test.py